Corey Seager Player Props: Rangers vs. Phillies

 Phillies Pitching Rankings (2022)

-- The Phillies had a 3.97 team ERA that ranked 17th across all league pitching staffs.
+- The Phillies' 3.97 team ERA ranked 17th across all MLB pitching staffs.

-- Wheeler will make his first start of the season for the Phillies.
+- Falter starts for the first time this season for the Phillies.

-- When he last appeared on Sunday, Nov.
-6, the 32-year-old righty started the game and went 5 1/3 innings against the Houston Astros.
+- The 25-year-old lefty started and threw two-thirds of an inning when he last appeared Saturday, Oct.
+22 against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.